jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 An extensive [tutorial](https://ostechnix.com/how-to-synchronize-files-with-unison-on-linux/) at ostechnix.

 A [wiki](https://wiki.archlinux.org/title/unison) about using it from ArchLinux.

+[This](https://github.com/jfiksel/cluster-example#how-to-use-unison-for-file-transfer-and-syncing) document written by a previous JHPCE user (Jacob Fiksel) might still be useful.

 ### Globus
 We have a Globus endpoint.
 Please see [this document](globus.md).